freenas/freenas-docs/userguide/tn_options.rst

 Reboot
 ------

-If you click "Reboot", you will receive the warning message shown in :numref:`Figure %s <reboot1>` and your browser window color will change to red to indicate that you have selected an option that will negatively impact users of the
+If you click :guilabel:`Reboot`, you will receive the warning message shown in
+:numref:`Figure %s <reboot1>`
+and your browser window color will change to red to indicate that you have selected an option that will negatively impact users of the